Law of India: Contract law

-The main contract law in India is codified in the Indian Contract Act, which came into effect on 1 September 1872 and extends to all India.
+The main contract law in India is codified in the Indian Contract Act, which came into effect on 1 September 1872.
 It governs entrance into contract, and effects of breach of contract.

 Indian Contract law is popularly known as mercantile law of India.
-Originally Indian Sales of Goods Act and Partnership Act were part of Indian Contract act, but due to needed amendment these acts were separated from Contract Act.
-The Contract act occupies the most important place in legal agreements in India.
+Originally Indian Sales of Goods Act and Partnership Act were part of the Indian Contract Act, but due to needed amendment these acts were separated from the contract law.
+The Indian Contract Act continues to be the primary legislation governing contracts in India.

 Labour law

-Indian labour law are among the most comprehensive in the world.
+Indian labour laws are among the most comprehensive in the world.
 They have been criticised by the World Bank, primarily on the grounds of the inflexibility that results from government needing to approve dismissals.
 In practice, there is a large informal sector of workers, between 80 or 90 per cent of the labour force, to whom labour rights are not actually available and laws are not enforced.

+In a significant reform of the labour law regime in India, the Government of India notified four labour codes on 21 November 2025, subsuming 29 labour laws into four codes.
+The four codes are, the Code on Wages, 2019, the Industrial Relations Code, 2020, the Code on Social Security, 2020, and the Occupational Safety, Health and Working Conditions Code, 2020.
+Several other enactments continue to govern labour relations in India, e.g., the Child and Adolescent Labour (Prohibition and Regulation) Act, 1986 and Bonded Labour System (Abolition) Act, 1976.

 Company law

-The current Indian company law was updated and recodified in the Companies Act 2013.
+The current Indian company law was updated and re-codified in the Companies Act 2013.